SensehacK/dev-cheatsheet/ios/xcode/build_errors.md

 ** BUILD FAILED **
 ```
 Just open the project in Xcode and set your `Project.xcodeproj` file with `Targets` selected, `General` Tab and `Minimum Deployments` section to the range required by the project.

+Make sure you have open in Rosetta mode in terminal.
+So that carthage can properly link in llvm build commands and build cache appropriately.

 ## clang error building for iOS simulator